tothmate92/My-ML-journey/Logistic regression/readme.md

 1. ### Data preprocessing:

    The dataset underwent preprocessing steps such as handling missing values, encoding categorical variables, and scaling numerical features.
-Additionally, considering the imbalanced nature of the dataset, techniques such as oversampling (e.g., SMOTE) were applied to address class imbalance.
+However, one significant challenge encountered was the imbalanced nature of the dataset, where the classes were disproportionately represented.
+To address this issue, various techniques were explored, including SMOTE, ADASYN, SMOTEtomek, and SMOTEENN, each designed to mitigate class imbalance.
+After thorough experimentation with these methods, including assessing their impact on model performance, SMOTE was ultimately chosen for addressing class imbalance.
+Although the performance of different techniques was comparable, SMOTE was selected primarily for its simplicity and ease of implementation.
+Additionally, this decision was motivated by the desire to gain insights into different balancing methods and their effects on model training, rather than solely focusing on maximizing predictive accuracy.

-2. ### Model Development:
+3. ### Model Development:
    Logistic regression, a commonly used classification algorithm, was employed to build the predictive model.
 Special attention was given to hyperparameter tuning and model evaluation considering the imbalanced nature of the dataset.

 1. ### Model Evaluation: